|Definition of Terms in Statement:|| ||

 Violations of Virginia’s Conflicts of Interest Act, Section 2.2-3102 et. seq., can result in imposition of both civil and criminal penalties and may constitute malfeasance in office or employment.
 See Section 2.2-3120, Section 2.2-3122 and Section 2.1-3124.
 Section 2.2-3121 (A) and (B) of the Act provide that state officials or employees shall not be prosecuted for knowing violations of the Act if they resulted from good faith reliance on a written opinion of the Attorney General made in response to the official or employee’s written request for such an opinion and such opinion was issued after a full disclosure of the facts.

 NOTE: The State Conflicts Act definition of a conflict-triggering financial interest differs from the federal definition.
 Anticipated income in the coming year can create a conflict.
-Also, the definition of family includes not only a spouse and dependent children, but also any other person residing in the same household who is a dependent, or of whom the investigator is a dependent (whether or not related by blood or marriage, if such person receives from or provides to the investigator more than one-half of his or her financial support).
+Also, the definition of family includes a spouse and only those dependent children who reside in the same household as the investigator.
 Also, there is no exception specifically for income from federal, state, or local government agencies, institutions of higher education, academic teaching hospitals or medical centers or research institutes.

 For details on the State Conflicts Act, see Section 2.2-3100 et seq. of the Code of Virginia, http://lis.virginia.gov/cgi-bin/legp604.exe?000+cod+TOC02020000031000000000000, and Policy XV.A.1, Financial and Administrative Policies and Procedures, on Conflict of Interests. http://www.virginia.edu/finance/polproc/pol/xva1.html.